jenbuzz/ngx-metafrenzy/README.md

 setAllTitleTags() // Set title tag and og:title to the same value setAllDescriptionTags() // Set meta description and og:description to the same value
 ```

-## Credits
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.7.